jckkrr/WCPFC_fishing_data/README.md

 ![Screenshot 2025-08-30 123448](https://github.com/user-attachments/assets/f3395ada-5b00-4f3f-8e1d-0522818a46fe)

-Historical data also shows that Portugese-flagged vessels caught high levels of shark when they operated in the region, further suggesting that vessels operating under the protection of the EU are aiming for bycatch rather than target species.<br><br>
+Historical data also shows that Portugese-flagged vessels caught high levels of shark when they operated in the region, further suggesting that vessels operating under the protection of the EU are aiming for bycatch rather than target species.

 The Taiwanese, Japanese and Spanish fleets were also the only ones for whom Blue Shark totalled more than 20 per cent of their total haul.
 But only Spain has a Blue Shark catch that goes beyond 50 per cent, which it does by some margin.
 So much that it eclipsed the combined catch of all tuna species by Australian vessels in the WCPFC region.